rrousselGit/riverpod/README.md

 A reactive caching and data-binding framework. https://riverpod.dev Riverpod makes working with asynchronous code a breeze by:

-- handling errors/loading states by default.
+- Handling errors/loading states by default.
 No need to manually catch errors
-- natively supporting advanced scenarios, such as pull-to-refresh
+- Natively supporting advanced scenarios, such as pull-to-refresh
-- separating the logic from your UI
+- Separating the logic from your UI
-- ensuring your code is testable, scalable and reusable
+- Ensuring your code is testable, scalable and reusable

 | riverpod         | [![pub package](https://img.shields.io/pub/v/riverpod.svg?label=riverpod&color=blue)](https://pub.dartlang.org/packages/riverpod)                 |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |